jaz303/shader.js/README.md

 ### Compiling

-To compile the shader sources into a program, use `Shader.compile()`:
+To compile the shader sources into a program, use `shayda.compile()`:

-    // gl is the context object returned from canvas.getContext("webgl") var program = Shader.compile(gl, vertexShaderSource, fragmentShaderSource);
+    // gl is the context object returned from canvas.getContext("webgl") var program = shayda.compile(gl, vertexShaderSource, fragmentShaderSource);

 This method will throw an error on failure, and return a shader object on success.
 As well as references to the underlying GL context and program, this object is augmented with properties that enable attributes and uniforms to be manipulated directly by name - there's no longer any need to use unwieldy combinations of functions such as `getUniformLocation` and `uniformMatrix4fv`.